 Robins lay about four eggs and the female

-incubates the eggs for 12 to 14 days.
+incubates the eggs for up to 14 days.
 Both parents guard the nest from

 danger.
 The babies are fully feathered in about 10 days and leave